Need Help? Help Sessions with UofSC Teaching Technology Pros

 - “Discuss” (in writing) a relevant topic with classmates

-- Accessibility: Know your students’ disability accommodation needs and how to adjust
+- Accessibility: Know your students’ disability accommodation needs.

 - Note: To be considered accessible under University guidelines, videos must either be closed captioned or have a transcript available.
 Video captioning: How to Transcribe Videos Using YouTube